CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - cf. <https://github.com/Wren6991/PicoDVI>
 - License: BSD 3-Clause
--
+- Blatantly not VGA, but used as the reference for every DVI/HDMI & RP2040 stuff
-- Blatantly not VGA, but should
+- Luke is now also famous as the creator of the Hazard3 RISC core embedded in RP2350!

 ### **RP2040-PICO-PC** by **Olimex**